kjpye/Raku-Geo-Geometry/README.md

 LinearRingZM
 ------------

 Objects in the LinearRing classes are not normally intended for end users, apart from their use in creating more complex objects.
 None of the usual methods apply to these types of object.
-(There is a `tobuf` method, but it should not normally be used by end-user code; it is necessary for internal use.)

 A linear ring is similar to a line string, but is closed; i.e. the last point should be identical to the first point.
 This is not currently enforced, but may be in the future.
 Creation of a linear ring is the same as that of a line string.
 The ring should be simple; the path should not cross itself.
 This is also not enforced.